 Birgitta Englund Dimitrova: Professor emerita of Translation Studies, focus on cognitive processes in translation and interpreting.
 Experience of both qualitative and quantitative data collection and analysis.
 Role in the project: senior advisor; data collection, analysis, and reporting of scientific results.

-PhD student: Role in the project: design and formulation of PhD project within the framework of the larger project, data collection, analysis, and reporting of scientific results.
+PhD student: To be recruited in Translation Studies.
+Role in the project: data collection, analysis, and reporting of scientific results.